 Attention to detail, good time management skills, and the ability to delegate are all soft skills that can help employees stay more organized and be more productive.
 Combine these soft skills with good communication, and co-workers and managers will come to rely on you and trust you.

 Employers are looking for candidates who are motivated and will take initiative.
 They are also looking for strong leadership skills.
 These candidates are more likely to think creatively, solve problems, focus on personal growth and have the leadership strategies needed for the entire team to succeed.
 Hiring managers should look for candidates that emphasize their plans to grow and inspire others through their focus and drive.

 A Better Way to Evaluate Soft Skills

 There is only so much you can learn about a company from a website or job listing.
 Conversely, there is only so much you can learn from an applicant from a resume and job interview.
-How do you evaluate cultural fit to the best of your ability?
+How do you evaluate cultural alignment to the best of your ability?

 We developed Workzinga so companies can make better and more informed hiring decisions.
-Our Culture Fit Assessment gives companies the ability to evaluate soft skills, personality, or cultural fit on a deeper level.
+Our Culture Alignment Assessment gives companies the ability to evaluate soft skills, personality, or cultural alignment on a deeper level.
 We like to think of it as a matchmaker for the working world.
 Schedule a demo today to try it for yourself!